dmlogic/vera-GenericWebService/README.md

 Where `YOUR_PAYLOAD` is anything in addition to the default payload for the device and `DEVICE_ID` is the unique ID for the device in question.

+## Limitations

+The plugin is pretty basic at the moment.
+Feel free to fork this repo and improve on any of the following:

+* Submit-only.
+No error checking or responses are available.
+* Single request only, so any authentication must be done directly via the Service URL or values in the payload
+* No custom headers.
+* Not much of a configuration interface.
+Could get very fiddly with large payloads

 ## Example - SMS notifications for door sensors

 This plugin was developed in frustration at the (understandably) tiny limitations on Vera SMS notifications for UK customers.
 I use it to send an SMS to my phone in the event a [door sensor](http://www.vesternet.com/z-wave-vision-door-window-sensor) is tripped when armed.